 • 1 GB soft limit per database — you'll receive a warning when approaching the limit, but the database won't be stopped

-• Available on both Individual and Business plans
+• Available on both Individual and Teams plans

 • No limit on the number of databases you can create (each is billed separately)